awesome-global-contributions/awesome-global-contributions/README.md

 * [website](https://www.oppia.org) | [repo](https://github.com/oppia/oppia)

 ### SignDict
-SignDict is a english and german dictionary for sign language (using the GSL and DGS respectively).
+SignDict is a german dictionary for sign language using the GSL.
 Currently it has over 4000 signs listed.

 * rating: 5
 * license: MPL-2.0